Randy Cunneyworth: Buffalo Sabres and Rochester Americans (1980–1985)

-Cunneyworth spent the entire 1982–83 season with the Mike Keenan coached Rochester Americans.
-Appeared in 78 games scoring 23 goals and 56 points.
+Cunneyworth spent the entire 1982–83 season with the Mike Keenan-coached Rochester Americans.
+He appeared in 78 games scoring 23 goals and 56 points.
 In 16 playoff games, Cunneyworth had four goals and eight points, helping the Americans win the 1983 Calder Cup Championship defeating the Maine Mariners.

-Cunneyworth spent another full season in the American Hockey League in the 1983–84 season with Rochester, as he scored 18 goals and 35 points in 65 games, once again helping the Americans reach the playoffs.
+Cunneyworth spent another full season in the American Hockey League in the 1983–84 season with Rochester, scoring 18 goals and 35 points in 65 games, and once again helping the Americans reach the playoffs.
 In 17 post-season games, Cunneyworth scored five goals and 10 points, as Rochester lost to the Maine Mariners in the 1984 Calder Cup finals.

-During the 1984-85 Buffalo Sabres pre-season, Cunneyworth scored 3 goals and had an assist in 4 exhibition games.
+During the 1984-85 Buffalo Sabres preseason, Cunneyworth scored 3 goals and had an assist in 4 exhibition games.
 He was also among the leading scorers in inter-squad scrimmages but failed to secure a roster spot.
 The 1984–85 season would be Cunneyworth's third full season with the Americans playing in 72 games for Rochester, scoring 30 goals and 68 points to finish third in team scoring.
 In five playoff games, Cunneyworth had two goals and three points, as the Americans fell to the Baltimore Skipjacks in the first round of the playoffs.

 Cunneyworth and teammate Ted Nolan began using local Rochester businessman Steve Bartlett as their representative/agent.

-Although offered a contract, Cunneyworth elected not to re-sign with the Buffalo Sabres organization, although the team held his rights.
-Cunneyworth was granted the permission by Sabres GM Scotty Bowman to attend the NHL's Pittsburgh Penguins training camp/preseason roster.
+Although offered a contract, Cunneyworth elected not to re-sign with the Sabres organization, although the team held his rights.
+Cunneyworth was granted permission by Sabres GM Scotty Bowman to attend the Pittsburgh Penguins training camp/preseason roster.
 On October 4, 1985, following the pre-season tryout, Bowman traded Cunneyworth and Mike Moller to the Pittsburgh Penguins for Pat Hughes.

 Pittsburgh Penguins (1985–1989)

-Randy Cunneyworth returned to the NHL for the 1985–86 as a full-time player with the Pittsburgh Penguins.
+Cunneyworth returned to the NHL for the 1985–86 as a full-time player with the Pittsburgh Penguins.
 In 75 games, Cunneyworth scored 15 goals and 45 points to finish sixth in team scoring, as Pittsburgh missed the playoffs by two points, finishing in fifth place in the Patrick Division.
-Was classified as an NHL rookie.
+He was still classified as an NHL rookie for the season.

-In 1986–87, Cunneyworth improved his offensive numbers, scoring 26 goals and 53 points in 79 games to finish third in team scoring behind Mario Lemieux and Dan Quinn, however, the Penguins failed to qualify for the playoffs again, finishing in fifth place, four points out of the post-season.
-Cunneyworth scored a hat trick in the season opener October 9, 1986 vs Washington, and had a four-goal game @ Quebec March 3, 1987.
-Recorded 11 multiple point games.
-Was the Penguins nominee for the Masterton Trophy.
+In 1986–87, Cunneyworth improved his offensive numbers, scoring 26 goals and 53 points in 79 games to finish third in team scoring behind Mario Lemieux and Dan Quinn, however, the Penguins failed to qualify for the playoffs again, finishing in fifth place, four points out of the postseason.
+Cunneyworth scored a hat trick in the season opener on October 9, 1986 vs Washington, and had a four-goal game at Quebec on March 3, 1987.
+He recorded 11 multiple-point games.
+At season's end, he was the Penguins' nominee for the Masterton Trophy.